Army vs. UMass NCAA Football Odds, Plays and Insights | November 20, 2021

 UMass Stats and Trends

-- This season, the Minutemen have one against the spread win in two games as an underdog of 37.5 points or more.
+- UMass has three wins against the spread in 10 games this season.

+- The Minutemen have been underdogs by 37.5 points or more two times this season and covered the spread once.

-- UMass' games this season have hit the over six times in 10 opportunities (60%).
+- UMass' games this year have gone over the point total six times in 10 opportunities (60%).

-- UMass is 3-0 against the spread and 1-2 overall in games when it scores more than 24.2 points.
+- UMass is 3-0 against the spread and 1-2 overall in games when it puts up more than 24.2 points.

-- The Minutemen have turned the ball over 16 times this season, seven more turnovers than the Black Knights have forced (9).
+- The Minutemen have turned the ball over seven more times (16 total) than the Black Knights have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.